Avanade/Beef/samples/My.Hr/docs/Performance-Review.md

 ## Functional requirement

-The employee performance review can occur at any time during an employee's employment.
+In simple terms an employee performance review can occur at any time during an employee's employment.
+It captures the basic information, when, the reviewer, the outcome and related notes.

 <br/>